 Before I start to write this post, let me explain why do I need to make salted or preserved ‘egg yolk’.
 Isn’t it too strange?
 What’s it for?
 I don’t think Western people have heard about it, and they won’t put on their dining table also!

 For us, Chinese can find lots of ideas to cook with salted/ preserved egg.
 Such as making soup, stir fry, or even make pasta or noodles.
 Have you heard about ‘bamboo noodles’?
-That’s emphasis to use salted egg to make the pasta or noodles.
+That’s emphasis on using salted egg to make the pasta or noodles.
 It’ll make the noodles more tender.

-To make this vegan ‘egg yolk’, it need to be prepare the vegan cheddar cheese first.
+To make this vegan ‘egg yolk’, it needs to prepare the vegan cheddar cheese first.
 In my blog, I do like to get my hands on those vegan cheese experiment.
-Such as: vegan cheese, vegan cheddar cheese, vegan ricotta cheese, vegan nacho cheese sauce, or vegan mozzarella cheese, vegan cream cheese, etc.
+Such as vegan cheese, vegan cheddar cheese, vegan ricotta cheese, vegan nacho cheese sauce, or vegan mozzarella cheese, vegan cream cheese, etc.

 Vegan Salted Egg Yolk